How to Get Rid of Ants And Keep Them Away for Good

 What’s a fast way to get rid of ants?

 A fast way to get rid of ants is to place ant bait around the house and spray insecticide around your home’s perimeter and in your yard.
+If you notice colonies and their structures are apparent, spraying insecticide on them is an effective way to get rid of ants.
+Be wary, however, since insecticides can also negatively impact gardening methods such as pollinator gardens.

 Does borax kill ants?